 About

-The Markaz Review (TMR) is a nonprofit publication and virtual center that seeks to promote the writers, artists, filmmakers and other creative people of the greater Middle East, generally thought to include the Arab world, Iran, Turkey, Afghanistan, Pakistan and North Africa.
-As an online community, TMR is a creative and literary destination that seeks to erase the boundaries between peoples and celebrate culture.
+The Markaz Review (TMR) is an online and print review of art, music, film, literature, ideas, cities and culture writ large, with an emphasis on freedom of expression and a focus on the writers and artists from the center of the world.
+Organized as a nonprofit in France and the United States, TMR supports creative people of the greater Middle East, generally thought to include the Arab world, Iran, Turkey, Afghanistan, Pakistan and North Africa.
+As a global community, TMR is a creative and literary destination that seeks to erase the boundaries between peoples and celebrate culture.

-The Markaz Review or TMR is published in affiliation with The Los Angeles Review of Books, a nonprofit organization dedicated to promoting and disseminating rigorous, incisive, and engaging writing on every aspect of literature, culture, and the arts.
+The Markaz Review or TMR is published in partnership or with the support of a number of foundations and organizations, listed here.
+We are a nonprofit organization dedicated to promoting and disseminating rigorous, incisive, and engaging writing on every aspect of literature, culture, and the arts.

 TMR exists by the sheer grace of our supporters.
 Thanks for reading, sharing and supporting TMR.